squeezebox-googlemusic/squeezebox-googlemusic/README.md

 ## Overview

-This is an attempt to re-start development of the googlemusic plugin for squeezebox. [hechtus'](https://github.com/hechtus) excellent plugin has some problems with the latest API, and appears to have ceased development, so I've forked it into this organisation.
+This is an fork of hechtus' googlemusic plugin for squeezebox [hechtus'](https://github.com/hechtus) which has ceased development.

-At this point, I'm only really working on this if it's broken on my home installation.
-If anyone would like to contribute or lead this, please let me know - I won't have heaps of time, but I figure that if we have a number of people partially active, and a single starting point, then we might keep this thing rolling.
+## Installation Requirements

+* Logitech Media Server 7.8.0 or 7.9.1 or greater (some versions of 7.9.0
+  might work)
+  * Highly recommended to upgrade to one of the latest [nightly builds](http://downloads.slimdevices.com/nightly/) if possible
+* Python 2.7.x
+* A Google Account
+  * An App Password if you have 2-Step Verification enabled on your account (see the [Usage](#usage) section below for more details)

 ## Installation

 This installation procedure will only work on Linux based systems.
-At the moment it is unknown if this works on Windows.
-If you want to install this plugin on macOS have a look at the [How-To below](#installation-on-macos).
+At the moment it is unknown if this works on Windows (contributions to the wiki will be greatly appreciated).
+If you want to install this plugin on macOS have a look at the [Installation on macOS](#installation-on-macos) section below.
-Please let us know if you found a way to get this plugin running on non-Linux systems to extend this How-to.
+Please let us know if you found a way to get this plugin running on non-Linux systems to extend this howto.

 1. You will need a Google account and some music and/or playlists in your library.
 If you want to use Google Music All Access features